lowercasename/gathio/FEDERATION.md

 `https://DOMAIN/activitypub/inbox`

 You can talk to gathio by POSTing to that url as you would any ActivityPub server.
+The `to` (or sometimes `cc` field) is what lets us know which event Actor you're interacting with.

 ### Follow